-It's no surprise that a microwave can speed up your cooking time, but it can also save you money.
-Microwaves are more energy efficient than stove tops and ovens when performing most types of cooking, and their running costs can be as low as $10 a year.
+A microwave can speed up your cooking time, but it can also help you be more sustainable and save you on your energy bill.
+Microwaves are more energy-efficient than stovetops and ovens in most types of cooking, and their running costs can be as low as $10 a year.

 Interior dimensions are important, too.
 Will your microwave-safe dishes actually fit inside?
 Don't be shy about taking them into the store to check.

 Having all your appliances integrated on one wall seems to be a trend for complete kitchen renovations and new builds, and a built-in microwave could fit right in.

 If you decide on a built-in microwave (which range in price from $500 to over $3000) it's important to follow the cut-out dimensions recommended, as adequate ventilation is required.
 Some microwaves with a grill or convection function require a 20 amp or single-phase connection which an electrician will need to install.

 Remember, if you ever need to replace your microwave you'll need to consider the replacement size, as it needs to be the same dimensions with similar ventilation requirements and electrical capacity to avoid a major cabinetry replacement.

 Microwave trim kits ($150–500) fit over the faceplate of the microwave and sit on a pedestal inside a cabinet to give you the look of a built-in.
 Rear ventilation is required and must reach the full height of the cabinet with no obstructions.

 Trim kits are model-specific so not all microwaves can accommodate one.
 Standard width is around 60cm, but the height may differ to fit different size cabinets.
 This is to match the width of a wall oven to give a uniform look.
 If you need to replace your microwave, you probably won't be able to use the same trim kit.